gregridgeway/COS-police-use-of-force/code/README.md

 - [`mcmcSPD.R`](mcmcSPD.R) Analysis of use-of-force data from Seattle PD

-- [`post mcmc analysis.R`](post mcmc analysis.R) Analysis of the posterior samples from the three simulations and the Seattle PD data.
+- [`postMCMCanalysis.R`](postMCMCanalysis.R) Analysis of the posterior samples from the three simulations and the Seattle PD data.
 Labels blocks of code that connect to specific sections, tables, and figures in the article